 Shane was appointed to the St Cuthbert’s Board of Trustees in June 2017.
 He brings with him a broad spectrum of strategic, commercial and management expertise to the Trust Board of St Cuthbert’s.

-Shane is married to Wendy and their daughters Aimee and Samantha are current students in the Junior School at St Cuthbert’s.
+Shane is married to Wendy and their daughters Aimee who is in the Junior School, and Samantha who is in the Senior School.

 Outside of work, Shane enjoys spending time with his family and undertaking various sporting endeavours.